Justin Huang (singer): Pre-debut: Produce 101 and Idol Producer

-2018-present: Debut with Nine Percent, NEXT and solo activities
+2018–present: Debut with Nine Percent, Next and solo activities

 Following Produce 101, Huang then returned to China to develop his career.
 He found success after joining Idol Producer, which aired from January 19 to April 6, 2018.
-His notable performances include UNIQ's "EOEO" (performed with his fellow Yuehua NEXT trainees), Jackson Wang's "Papillon" and "It's Ok".
+His notable performances include Uniq's "EOEO" (performed with his fellow Yuehua trainees), Jackson Wang's "Papillon" and "It's Ok".
 In the finals, he ranked fourth with 14,574,594 votes and officially debuted as a member of the nine-member boy group Nine Percent.

-While promoting with Nine Percent, Huang debuted as a member of Yuehua's new boy band NEXT with the song "Wait a Minute" on June 21, 2018.
-On June 23, 2018, Huang and other members of NEXT held their first fan meeting in Beijing, China.
-On November 5, 2018，Huang released his first solo original single "Hard Road".
-On December 7, 2018，he released his second solo original song "After Leaving" as part of NEXT's "Next To You" album.
+While promoting with Nine Percent, Huang debuted as a member of YH Entertainment's new boy band Next with the song "Wait a Minute" on June 21, 2018.
+On June 23, 2018, Huang and other members of Next held their first fan meeting in Beijing, China.
+On November 5, 2018, Huang released his first solo original single "Hard Road".
+On December 7, 2018，he released his second solo original song "After Leaving" as part of Next's Next to You album.
 On April 23, 2019, his third solo original single "Liar" was released.
-On May 15, 2019, he also teamed up with Japanese Rapper KOHH to present a new collaborative single "Maria".
+On May 15, 2019, he also teamed up with Japanese rapper KOHH to present a new collaborative single "Maria".
 That year, Huang won "Best New Songwriter" at the 2018 Asian Music Festival.

-In early 2019, Huang joined the cast of Great Escape alongside artists like Yang Mi, Deng Lun and more.
+In early 2019, Huang joined the cast of Great Escape alongside artists like Yang Mi, Deng Lun, and more.
 Following the show's success, he has participated in its following seasons, and is the only member to have participated in all its episodes to date.
-On November 8, 2019, Huang and five other members of NEXT released the album "Next Begins".
-During the summer, Huang became a coach-in-training in the variety show "24 Seconds of Youth" and in the fall, he became part of the cast of "Meeting the Temple of Heaven", as well as making appearances on many other reality TV shows.
+On November 8, 2019, Huang and five other members of Next released the album Next Begins.
+During the summer, Huang became a coach-in-training in the variety show 24 Seconds of Youth and in the fall, he became part of the cast of Meeting the Temple of Heaven, as well as making appearances on many other reality TV shows.